-Google and I Made Up, Writing on the Web.
-There is no Fast Track.
+Google and I Made up, Thre Is No Fast Track When Writing on the Web.

 Driving Traffic to my Hubs - a dangerous game.

 It was over four years ago that I challenged the Great Google.

 At that point in my career, I had written several Hubs where I had even bragged about my success' on HubPages.
 I felt I had the formula to my future fortune.